JHiteshew/Estimating_Ai/EULA.md

 ### The License

 This EULA entitles you to install as many copies of the Software as you want, and use the Software for any lawful purpose consistent with this EULA.
 Your license to use the Software is expressly conditioned upon your agreement to all of the terms of this EULA.
-This software is licensed, not sold. [[AUTHOR]] reserves all other rights not granted by this EULA.
+This software is licensed, not sold.
+Joshua Hiteshew reserves all other rights not granted by this EULA.

 ### The Restrictions